web-codegrammer/HTML-Cheatsheet-for-Web-Devs/README.md

 # HTML-Cheatsheet-for-Dev's

-This is the CheatSheet Template created using HTML, CSS & JavaScript.
+This is the HTML CheatSheet Template created using HTML, CSS & JavaScript.

 ## Introduction

+- Developed for faster access of our Code Snippets.

 - You can Copy the various codes used during Development like HTML boilerplate and Tags used during HTML and CSS.